gethop-dev/hop-documentation/docs/source/get-started/installation/main.rst

 Prerequisites
 -------------

-Two third-party programs are required to run the HOP CLI:
+Three third-party programs are required to run the HOP CLI:

 * `Babashka <https://github.com/babashka/babashka>`_, that provides a
   fast-starting, native Clojure interpreter.
 It is used to interpret (run) the HOP CLI itself, as it is written in Clojure.
+* `bbin <https://github.com/babashka/bbin>`_, that provides utility
+  commands for installing Babashka based tools.
 * `OpenSSL <https://www.openssl.org/>`_, that provides cryptographic
   capabilities to the HOP CLI.
 The HOP CLI uses it to store credentials securely, and to run other cryptographic operations like